 People with a higher addiction risk include those who are adventurous or take risks.
 One sign of an addictive personality is when an individual has low impulse control when it comes to experimenting with risky activities.
 High levels of dopamine in the brain may also compel someone to experiment with drugs or alcohol to feel more pleasure, since excessive amounts of dopamine can cause someone to have a lower sensitivity to its effects.

 How to Help Someone With a High Risk for Addiction

-At Gateway Foundation, we offer various forms of evidence-based treatments to help individuals moderate addictive responses to drugs, alcohol and other substances.
+At Gateway, we offer various forms of evidence-based treatments to help individuals moderate addictive responses to drugs, alcohol and other substances.
 Our compassionate and knowledgeable team of professionals has been treating substance abuse disorders for over 50 years, and utilizes a continuum of care to track an individual’s progress over time.